huguenn/laravel_installer_script/README.md

 - Set needed permissions for files and folders of laravel
 - Create a .env file from the .env.example file
 - generates application key

+## What to do
+Run this script with root permission (like 'sudo' in debian distros) from anywhere.